wangraying/sglang/docs/benchmark/benchmark.md

 *Notes:*
 1. "TTFT" stands for "Time to First Token".
 When the radix cache is disabled, the LPM and DFS-Weight policies perform equivalently to the Random policy.
 2. "ITL" stands for "Inter-Token Latency".
-3. The data collected in this figure are conducted on *Random-2000* dataset.
-4. The maximum number of tokens (corresponding to the cache size) is set to 128K, and the request rate is fixed to 16.

 **Output Throughput:**
 <p align="center">